 How to load .sfz files?
 Sforzando Player Installation Guide

-This guide teaches you how to install a DAW (Digital Audio Workstation), install the free sforzando plugin, and load a custom SFZ instrument that you created or for example downloaded from Neural Analog, the AI-powered sound design platform.
+This guide teaches you how to install the free sforzando player and load any SFZ instrument correctly.

 We start from zero knowledge, so do not worry if none of these words mean anything yet.
-By the end, you will be able to play your instrument on a MIDI keyboard or with your computer keyboard inside a DAW.
+By the end, you will be able to open an SFZ instrument in sforzando and play it from a MIDI keyboard or your computer keyboard.

 What Are All These Things?